-1.5 It is acknowledged that there have been a number of neighbour objections to the scheme.
-Of particular concern to residents is the height and proximity of the building to their residential properties.
-However, the application proposal brings a number of benefits in that it re-uses brownfield and contaminated land; provides substantial tree planting and landscaping; substantial ecological enhancement, which includes a de-culverted and diverted watercourse, sustainable drainage, and significant new ecologically diverse landscaping; and is consistent with the aims of Policy E1 to ensure local job opportunities, providing the creation of circa 1,000 job roles.
-On that basis and on balance, the application is recommended for approval subject to the imposition of conditions with the Chair of Planning Committee on the successful agreement on the technical details of the deculverting of the watercourse with the Environment Agency.
+- 1.7 It is acknowledged that there have been a number of neighbour objections to the proposed development but it must be recognised that the applicant has taken on board the comments made by residents and at Planning Committee and has sought to address matters of concern.
+It must also be recognised that the application proposal brings a number of benefits in that it re-uses brownfield and contaminated land; provides substantial tree planting and landscaping; substantial ecological enhancement, which includes a de-culverted and diverted watercourse, sustainable drainage, and significant new ecologically diverse landscaping; and is consistent with the aims of Policy E1 to ensure local job opportunities, providing the creation of circa 1,000 job roles. - 1.8 The proposal is considered to be policy compliant and the application is recommended for approval subject to the imposition of conditions with the decision being delegated to the Director of Planning and Development in consultation with the Chair of Planning Committee upon receipt of the formal response from the Environment Agency.